itsmeipg/mpv-config/README.md

 # In progress
 - Basically major update coming soon that updates literally everything.
+- Add interpolation submenu instead of single toggle.
+Add options for tscale, tscale-clamp, tscale-radius, tscale-blur.
+Add profiles.
+- Change tscale-radius in mpv.conf to .955 and tscale-clamp to 0.
+- Add color profiles.
 - Add adjustable deband settings in deband section.
 - Add deinterlace.
 Remove auto-deinterlace script.
 Add footnote that shows if video current video is interlaced.
 - Use new action buttons to increase/decrease color properties.